denyz/FADN/README.md

 - pytorch 1.10.0

 # Preparation
-Inside the project folder create a "data" folder and within this folder, create a "results" subfolder.
+Inside the project folder create a "detector/data" folder and within this folder, create a "detector/output" subfolder.
 The trained models and evaluations will be stored in that folder.
-Depending on the desired dataset, create the following additional sub folders inside the "data" folder:
+Depending on the desired dataset, create the following additional subfolders inside the "data" folder:

 datasets/radarscenes/raw
 datasets/nuscenes